 Tip: You can split the panel space by clicking and dragging another panel tool into the open panel.
 You can do this multiple times to have several Panel Access buttons be visible at once.

 4. You’ll be able to connect with other users and share experiences

 What I love about teaching Bluebeam Revu courses is that I get to meet people from a variety of industries and learn how they use the program.
 Revu was designed to be flexible and accommodate many different backgrounds and workflows.
 (It even allows users to be creative!)
 Users often discover ways of manipulating the software to aid their everyday tasks that aren’t taught by Bluebeam.
 Connecting with other users in a training environment lets you share and discover workflows and tips that you otherwise may have never known about.

 Tip: The default Revu profile features several preloaded tool sets made for different industry reviews, including Architect, Engineer, and Contractor tools.

 5. You’ll have direct contact with a Bluebeam Certified Instructor

 Have you ever been working in Bluebeam Revu and wondered if you can perform a certain workflow or modify a tool in a way that would benefit your projects?
-You could go through pages and pages of Google to possibly find that answer- if it’s even there.
-By taking a Bluebeam Revu training course you’ll have direct access to a Bluebeam Certified Instructor to whom you can ask those questions, Instead of having to do all of this work yourself.
-At any point during the training, I take any and all questions and demonstrate any workflows students may be curious about.
-Additionally, at the end of the training I always save time for Q&A, so there will always be an additional opportunity to ask questions.
+You could go through pages and pages on Google to find that answer- if it’s even there.
+By taking a Bluebeam Revu training course, you’ll have direct access to a Bluebeam certified Instructor, who can answer all of your questions.
+At any point during training, I take any and all of your questions and demonstrate workflows that students may be curious about.
+Additionally, at the end of the training I always save time for a Q&A, so you have even more opportunity to ask questions.

 Tip: Did you know you can access the internet directly from Revu?
 Open up a Web tab from the Window dropdown menu or by using CTRL+T.